-Homework will not be assigned for completion during statutory holidays, Board holidays or Professional Activity Days, as noted on the Board calendar.
-In addition, students will not be expected to participate in or submit an assessment for evaluation upon return to school on the day after a statutory holiday, Board holiday or Professional Activity Day.
+In keeping with this family-friendly homework approach, students will not be assigned homework for completion during statutory/Board holidays and Professional Activity Days as noted on the Board's school year calendar.
+Furthermore, students will not be expected to submit or participate in an assessment for evaluation within three (3) school days following a statutory/Board holiday or Professional Activity Day.